-Another factor we take into account in the selection process is the work the auditee's internal auditors have completed or planned.
+We also consider work that has been done by the auditee's internal auditors, and may rely on, or reference, that work in the conduct of our audit.
 Depending on what that work consists of, we may defer an audit or change our audit's scope to avoid duplication of effort.
-In other cases, we do not diminish the scope of our audit, but we do rely on and present the results of internal audit work in our audit report.
+In cases where we do not diminish the scope of our audit, we still use and reference the results of internal audit work in our audit report.

-Setting Audit Objectives, Audit Criteria, and Assurance Levels
+Setting Audit Objectives, Audit Criteria and Assurance Levels

-When we begin an audit, we set an objective for what we want to achieve.
-We then develop suitable audit criteria that cover the key systems, policies and procedures that should be in place and operating effectively.
-Developing criteria involves extensive research into sources such as recognized bodies of expertise; other bodies or jurisdictions delivering similar programs and services; management's own policies and procedures; applicable criteria successfully applied in other audits or reviews; and applicable laws, regulations and other authorities.
+When we begin an audit, we set an objective for what the audit is to achieve.
+We then develop suitable audit criteria to evaluate the design and operating effectiveness of key systems, policies and procedures to address identified risks.
+Developing criteria involves extensive research on work done by recognized bodies of expertise; other organizations or jurisdictions delivering similar programs and services; management's own policies and procedures; applicable criteria applied in other audits; and applicable laws, regulations and other authorities.
 To further ensure their suitability, the criteria we develop are discussed with the auditee's senior management at the planning stage of the audit.

-The next step is to design and conduct tests and procedures to address our audit objective and criteria, so that we can reach a conclusion regarding our audit objective and make observations and recommendations.
-Each audit report has a section entitled "Audit Objective and Scope," in which the audit objective is stated and the scope of our work is explained.
+The next step is to design and conduct tests so that we can reach a conclusion regarding our audit objective and make relevant and meaningful observations and recommendations.
+Each audit report has a section titled "Audit Objective and Scope," in which the audit objective is stated and the scope of our work is explained.